 Previous skiing experience is also required for this activity.
 In addition, paragliding schools offer training classes for speed riding.
 These will cover some of the basics and safety measures to get the hang of the sport.

-Keen to try?
+Keen to try it?
 Be sure to check with the local tourist office for more information!

 Skydiving is slightly more expensive than other activities on this list.
 However, it is definitely an unforgettable one!

 Similarly to paragliding and speed riding, sky diving is extremely weather-dependent.
 Remember to keep your schedule flexible, especially when booking in advance, as it could be moved due to conditions on the day.
-Always make sure to check the terms and conditions of your flight beforehand.
+And always make sure to check the terms and conditions of your flight beforehand.

-Our recommended spot for skydiving would be in front of the Mont Blanc.
+Our recommended spot for skydiving would be in front of Mont Blanc.
 From there, you will be sure to take in incredible views, and a once in a lifetime opportunity to experience the summit from a bird’s eye view.
-Check out Activ’Annecy and Mont Blanc Skydive to book your flight!

 4. White Water Sports